jcantosz/update-teams/aad-user-sync/README.md

 1. Create a file named groups in the root directory of this program.

 2. Add the display names of the groups you want to export to the groups file, one per line.
-If you want to specify a custom folder name for a group, add a colon after the display name and then add the folder name.
+If you want to specify a custom folder name for a group, add a colon after the ID and then add the folder name.
 For example:

 ```
 Group 1 ID